Gabbeh (film)

 Gabbeh (Persian: گبه) is a 1996 Iranian film directed by Mohsen Makhmalbaf.
 It was screened in the Un Certain Regard section at the 1996 Cannes Film Festival.
 The film was selected as the Iranian entry for the Best Foreign Language Film at the 70th Academy Awards, but was not accepted as a nominee.

-The film gets its name from a type of Persian rug and starts by showing an elderly couple, carrying their gabbeh, walking toward the river hoping to wash their rug.
-When the rug is spread on the ground, a girl, referred to as Gabbeh, magically comes out of it.
-The film follows her story and audience learn about her family, her uncle who is hoping to find a bride, and most importantly her longing for a young man she hopes to marry.
+Plot

-The picture was banned in Iran for being "subversive".
+The film derives its name from a type of Persian rug.
+It begins by showing an elderly couple, carrying their gabbeh, walking towards a river hoping to wash it.
+When the rug is spread upon the ground, a girl, referred to as Gabbeh, magically comes out of it.
+The film follows her story and the audience learn about her family, her uncle who is hoping to find a bride, and, most importantly, her longing for a young man she hopes to marry.